schilkp/Tonbandgeraet/README.md

   quite want to open.
 Furthermore, as it stands at the time of writing, a perfetto-based trace will never be able to display trace events in real time.

-- A custom UI would enable real-time viewing an be the first step towards a more "integrated" desktop tool that could also handle trace recording (building on [probe.rs](https://probe.rs/) for RTT communication).
+- A custom UI would enable real-time viewing and be the first step towards a more "integrated" desktop tool that could also handle trace recording (building on [probe.rs](https://probe.rs/) for RTT communication).
 A gui built on [tauri](https://tauri.app/) and/or [egui](https://github.com/emilk/egui) could continue to enable the current in-browser experience.